ksercs/USACO_algo_practice/README.md

-Practice on Algorithms and Data Structures on http://usaco.org/
+School practice on Algorithms and Data Structures on http://usaco.org/